 Gather the ingredients.

 Add eggs, butter, milk, and bananas to the bread pan and set aside.

 In a medium mixing bowl, combine the remaining dry ingredients (flour, sugar, baking powder, baking soda, salt, and nuts).

 Mix well and add to the bread pan.

 When it's done baking, remove the pan from the machine.
 Let the bread sit for about 10 minutes, then remove it from the pan and set the loaf on a wire rack to finish cooling.

-- Since the batter for quick bread doesn't require kneading and is best with minimal mixing, you may also need to adjust the mixing setting.
+Since the batter for quick bread doesn't require kneading and is best with minimal mixing, you may need to adjust the mixing setting.
 This is especially true if your bread machine doesn't have a program for quick bread.
 For example, some machines have a "dough" setting to mix and a separate "bake" setting.
 Mixing should require just 3 to 5 minutes.

 Test the bread by poking a wooden toothpick or thin skewer into the loaf.
 If it comes out clean, the bread is done.
 If the batter sticks to the toothpick, bake the bread for another 10 minutes or so before checking it again.